ozbonus/doom-speedrun-analysis/README.md

 # data.csv

-The data file output by the script comprises four columns: `health`, `armor`, `level`, and `progress`, polled four times per second from gameplay.
+The data file output by the script comprises four columns: `health`, `armor`, `level`, and `progress`, polled eight times per second from gameplay.
 Here's what the columns represent:

 * `health`: The health value of the player.
 * `armor`: The armor value of the player.